HighSodium/UF-VR-Project/README.md

 # "Face Your Fears" by Good Intentions
-University of Florida Virtual Reality Project for CIS4930: Introduction to Virtual Reality over Summer 2024
+University of Florida Virtual Reality Project \
+CIS4930: Introduction to Virtual Reality \
+Worked on Over Summer 2024

+## Contributors:
+Anthony Pallitta \
+Bayron Najera \
+Justin Sanabria \
+Michael Jagiello \
+Shahbozbek Hakimov

 ## Introduction
 This is a project focused on exploring experiencing different phobias.